nRF Connect SDK code base

 West reads the contents of the manifest file to find out which revisions of the project repositories are to be checked out every time

 In this way, you can decide to work with a specific nRF Connect SDK release either by initializing a new west installation at a particular tag or by checking out the corresponding tag for a release in an existing installation and then updating your project repositories to the corresponding state with

-Alternatively, you can work with the latest state of development by using the master branch of the sdk-nrf repository, updating it with Git regularly and using
+Alternatively, you can work with the latest state of development by using the main branch of the sdk-nrf repository, updating it with Git regularly and using

 west update to update the project repositories every time the manifest repository changes.